2017 'hit lists' show that team Trump has long eyed political opponents - Local News 8

 A third list, dated June 2017, has 39 names on it that included Democratic presidential candidate Bernie Sanders’ current Middle East adviser Robert Malley, who left the administration when Trump took office, the former special envoy on ISIS Brett McGurk, and the person the White House believes to be the Ukraine whistleblower.
 When asked why Malley was on the list, Higgins told CNN, “We left him on by mistake.”

 Malley and McGurk declined to comment for this story.
-Mark Zaid, the attorney for the whistleblower, told CNN that he’s unable to comment.
+Mark Zaid, the former attorney for the whistleblower, told CNN that he’s unable to comment.
+Amy Jeffress, the lawyer at Arnold & Porter now representing the whistleblower, would not comment on the matter to CNN after the news organization published the article.

 McMaster not having it

-Note: CLARIFICATION: This article has been updated to reflect the whistleblower’s current attorney.